 Sure!
 Just make sure the home-pureed pumpkin isn’t too watery or it will make the batter too wet.

 Want more baking recipes?

-I hope you love these muffins!
+I hope you love these MOIST Pumpkin Muffins With Cranberries!
 Be sure to tag me @howtomakedinner if you share them on Instagram!

 - 398 grams pumpkin puree one small can